 Top of the charts: best-selling fresh food

 The Produce Plus-Nielsen top 20 products for 2020 have been announced.
-Each year, the Produce Plus-Nielsen Top 20 identifies the fruit and vegetable products most commonly bought by Australian households for take-home consumption.
+Each year, the Produce Plus-Nielsen Top 20 identifies the best-selling fresh food.
+It measures fruit and vegetable products most commonly bought by Australian households for take-home consumption.
 The products are ranked by their share of total take-home fresh fruit and vegetable dollar sales using Nielsen’s Homescan consumer panel.
 So who came in first?

 Bananas have remained at the head of the pack (or bunch) for the second year in a row, with 92 percent of Nielsen Homescan buying households putting them in their basket.
 Value for money and a consistent supply helped the banana hold onto its crown for 2020.